jprusaki/fragmenter/README.md

 This version supports module loaders (e.g., a bundler like Webpack, Rollup, or Parcel, or a modern browser with ES module support).

-Choose the installation method for your package manager:
+Choose the installation method for your package manager.
+Fragmenter is published at the [npmjs.com][7] registry:

 ```bash
 npm install fragmenter